gabrielmendesb/gabrielmendesb/README.md

 **Full-Stack Software Engineer · Industrial IoT & Energy** — Araraquara, Brazil (GMT-3)

-I build software that runs power plants.
-Lead engineer of **MeuWatt**, a monitoring and remote-control platform live across **9 utility-scale solar plants** in Brazil.
+I build software that runs solar plants.
+Lead engineer of **MeuWatt**, a monitoring and remote-control platform running across a fleet of utility-scale solar plants in Brazil.

-> The platform is proprietary (private repos, ~320k LOC across 4 repositories, most of it
-> authored by me).
-This page is the case study — I'm happy to walk through the code live
+> The platform is my employer's, so the repositories are private.
+This page is the case
+> study — happy to go deep on the architecture and the reasoning behind it.
-> or share redacted excerpts in an interview.

 ---